On the Byzantine-Resilience of Distillation-Based Federated Learning: The Byzantine Setting

-However, in \cref{sec:bound-byzant-error}, we formally show that if a parameter $w$ is a stationary point of the perturbed objective \labelcref{eq:p-distill}, it also lies within a neighborhood of a stationary point of the true objective \labelcref{eq:p-distill-og}.
-Therefore, running gradient descent on \labelcref{eq:p-distill} still enables the server to converge to a neighborhood of the solution it would reach with \labelcref{eq:p-distill-og}.
-The formal statement and proof are deferred to \cref{sec:bound-byzant-error}, but we provide the key intuition here.
+We show that if a parameter $w$ is a stationary point of the perturbed objective \labelcref{eq:p-distill}, it also lies within a neighborhood of a stationary point of the true objective \labelcref{eq:p-distill-og}.
+Therefore, running stochastic gradient descent on \labelcref{eq:p-distill} still enables the server to converge to a neighborhood of the solution it would reach with \labelcref{eq:p-distill-og}.
+The key intuition behind this result is that \labelcref{eq:p-distill} and \labelcref{eq:p-distill-og} differ only in their target labels, allowing us to demonstrate that the difference between their computed gradients scales linearly with the distance between $\YH$ and $\YB$: